 The Supreme Court has never had occasion to rule upon this precise situation, but in Cady v.
-Dombrowski, the Court, in upholding the warrantless search of a vehicle, made specific reference to the necessity for local police to engage in community caretaking functions, totally divorced from the detection, investigation, or acquisition of evidence relating to the violation of a criminal statute."1
+Dombrowski, 413 U.S. 433 (1973), the Court, in upholding the warrantless search of a vehicle, made specific reference to the necessity for local police to engage in "community caretaking functions, totally divorced from the detection, investigation, or acquisition of evidence relating to the violation of a criminal statute."

-Non-binding Case Examples These cases represent persuasive authority from other courts outside of Minnesota.
-Though not binding, they have been selected for inclusion here because if officers in Minnesota find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+These cases represent persuasive authority from other courts outside of Tennessee and the 6th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Tennessee find themselves in a similar situation, the outcome will likely be the same, at least in federal court.